 For more information on travelling to Iceland and entrance requirements please visit the website of the Icelandic Directorate of Immigration.
-Visitors older that 15 years old arriving in Iceland must undergo an on the spot test at Keflavik airport or immediately quarantine for 14 days.
+All visitors older that 15 years old arriving in Iceland must undergo an on the spot test at Keflavik airport or immediately quarantine for 14 days.
+All passengers must quaratine for 4-6 days before taking a second test.
+If the second test is negative visitors are free to explore Iceland.
 For more detailed information, and to follow the updates we advise all travellers to visit the Government of Iceland’s website.

-Our customer support team is available every day from 08:00 to 16:00 to ensure all your enquiries are met promptly and efficiently.
+Our customer support team is available via email to ensure all your enquiries are met promptly and efficiently.
 If you have any questions please do not hesitate to send us an email and we will answer as quickly as possible.
 All emails should be sent to: email@example.com

 All our tours are available to book, and we are happy to consider any requests for custom private tours.
 We’d love to hear from you, so don’t be shy!